In this section:

 The reverse charge on services only applies when the supplier is in a different country from you.
 It applies in two situations:

-The time at which VAT must be accounted for under the reverse charge will change on 1 January 2010, along with other changes to the VAT rules for international transactions.
-It's important that you consider now whether you will be affected by these changes and whether you may need to make changes to any of your software, systems or procedures.
+The time at which VAT must be accounted for under the reverse charge changed on 1 January 2010, along with other changes to the VAT rules for international transactions.

 You calculate the amount of VAT - Output Tax - on the full value of the services supplied to you, and then fill in the relevant boxes on your VAT Return as follows: